 In an odd subversion, some idols who don't place anywhere in the top 50 still receive voices and CDs, giving them more attention.
 Sae Kobayakawa and Yuko Hori from the most recent batch of releases fall under this category.

-While she doesn't have a voice or song, Shizuku Oikawa deserves mention for TWO BIG reasons.
+While she doesn't have a song, Shizuku Oikawa deserves mention for TWO BIG reasons.

 Fandom Rivalry: It might not be reciprocated, but because Kentaro Miura has been known to be a huge fan of this series to the point of schedule slipping, Berserk fans have been shown to dislike this series because of the competition; it isn't unusual to find comments in Idolmaster-related YouTube videos or web-page articles commenting on Berserk potentially being delayed again and/or general reactions of "He put Berserk on hiatus for THIS?!".